This post has been updated for 2020.

 Just as your employees have their own daily objectives, you should build performance metrics from a bunch of small, actionable pieces with plausible time frames.
 While yearly and quarterly goals are useful, they are huge time frames.
 Think instead in monthly and weekly goals, and aggregate data from there.

 Week over week numbers may fluctuate, but a month is a long time to wait if employees go off the rails.
-OPM.gov stresses the importance of timeliness in feedback.
+The US Office of Personnel Management stresses the importance of timeliness in feedback.
 Correcting employees who go off course sooner reduces waste, while positive feedback means more if given early.

 It’s not enough to just assign goals and hope people hit them.
 Follow up with each of your employees, and share successes and struggles with the team.